-- Crain's Health Pulse quotes Greg Burke, UHF director of Innovation Strategies, and references the UHF report “Convenient Care: Retail Clinics and Urgent Care Centers in New York State," in the article "PM Pediatrics Pursues Multistate Urgent-Care Strategy” (July 21, 2017).
+- Crain's Health Pulse quoted Greg Burke, UHF director of Innovation Strategies, and referenced the UHF report “Convenient Care: Retail Clinics and Urgent Care Centers in New York State," in the article "PM Pediatrics Pursues Multistate Urgent-Care Strategy” (July 21, 2017).

 - Kaiser Health News also discussed the UHF/ AHHQI home care refusals report in Leaving Hospital, Older Patients Resist Home Help At Their Peril, and quoted Carol Levine, director of UHF's Families and Health Care Project.
 The article was picked up by more than 50 outlets, including CNN.com (June 15, 2017).

 The Huffington Post ran the commentary Why You Don't Want to be on the Receiving-End of Caregiving by Dr. Barry Jacobs, reflecting on the recently-issued UHF/AHHQI report “I Can Take Care of Myself!
 Patients’ Refusals of Home Health Care Services.”
 (June 11,2017).